 Radiographic Screening for Hereditary Skeletal Disorders in Dogs

 Dachshund Breed Council UK – Testing for IVDD

 Intervertebral disc disease (IDD): Instructions for radiography according to the Finnish Kennel Club protocol

 Anu Lappalainen / 13.6.2015

-NDC Australia Current Test Results
+NDC Australia Website

 A wonderful presentation by Ian Seath Chairman UK Dachshund Breed Council on the latest UK X-Ray screening program on IVDD.
-For all dachshund owners this is what Australia should also be doing and following suit.
+For all dachshund owners, this is what Australia should also be doing and following suit.
 This presentation is a must view if you care about the future of this breed and back health.